CZ-NIC/yangson/docs/instance.rst

       Return an instance node corresponding to the previous entry in the parent array.

-      This method raises :exc:`NonexistentInstance` if the receiver is the first entry of the parent array.
+      This method raises :exc:`~.NonexistentInstance` if the receiver is the first entry of the parent array.

       .. doctest::